Can peace be accessed no matter what is happening in our lives/the world?

 How do we find a bit of peace in the midst of unsteadiness and uncertainty?

-Mindfulness practice has been shown to support access to a foundational shift in understanding our experience allowing an inner peace within ourselves and in our relationships.
+Mindfulness practice has been shown to support access to a foundational shift in understanding our experience allowing an inner peace within ourselves and in relationship.
 The courses below are evidence-based means of cultivating the mindfulness that is inherently part of us.

 This highly experiential class is in alignment with International Mindfulness Integrity Network standards and ethics and is supported by a generous, safe, group environment and skillful teacher facilitation.
 More on Dr. Beck-Coon's certification as an MBSR teacher and MBSR Teacher Trainer can be found here.
 Classes meet weekly for eight weeks plus one all day retreat at a peaceful setting during week six.
 As noted above, for now, all classes and retreat are via Zoom.
 Potential participants are asked to attend an informational orientation which outlines MBSR, the time and energy commitment required, what to and what not to expect, and a short experience of mindfulness practice.
 Attendees are also asked to complete a confidential health questionnaire.
 Those who register for class at orientation may have a short one-on-one meeting with the teacher to ascertain the appropriateness of the class for them and to answer any questions.
 Significant personal commitment of time and effort is required for the course but know that you will be well supported!

-The next MBSR classes will be in 2021.
-If you are interested in receiving information when the dates, times, and sites of the 2021 classes and orientations are set, please go to the registration page above and you will be added to the mailing list to be notified.
-For those who have already participated in MBSR and continue a mindfulness practice, the Interpersonal Mindfulness Program (see below) will be offered autumn 2020.
+The next MBSR class will be June/July 2021.
+If you are interested in receiving information when the 2021 orientations are set, please go to the registration page and you will be added to the mailing list to be notified.
+For those who have already participated in MBSR, you may be interested in some of the other classes below.

 Mindfulness in relationship can be challenging.
 The tendency to judge what we are hearing, jump to conclusions, feel impatient, and fall into habitual speech is conditioned and often "under the radar".
 Interpersonal mindfulness practice brings a kind, compassionate practice to seeing these patterns and, with other mindfulness practitioners, we find relational dialogue that is less habitual, more authentic, and a truer expression of who we are.
 Just as in our mindfulness practice we can cultivate stability and ease in silent meditation, we can bring the meditative qualities of mindfulness to the complex and tender human relationships of our lives.
 Interpersonal Mindfulness Program (IMP) was developed by Florence Meleo-Meyer, Phyllis Hicks, and Gregory Kramer.
 Dr. Beck-Coon is certified to teach IMP and has been learning and practicing in this format since 2006.